Tenant farmer: United States

-Tenant farming has been important in the US from the 1870s to the present.
+Tenant farming has been important in the US from the pre-Revolutionary period to the present.
 Tenants typically bring their own tools and animals.
 To that extent it is distinguished from being a sharecropper, which is a tenant farmer who usually provides no capital and pays fees with crops.

 A hired hand is an agricultural employee even though he or she may live on the premises and exercise a considerable amount of control over the agricultural work, such as a foreman.
 A sharecropper is a farm tenant who pays rent with a portion (often half) of the crop he raises and who brings little to the operation besides his family labor; the landlord usually furnishing working stock, tools, fertilizer, housing, fuel, and seed, and often providing regular advice and oversight.

 Tenant farming in the North was historically a step on the "agricultural ladder" from hired hand or sharecropper taken by young farmers as they accumulated enough experience and capital to buy land (or buy out their siblings when a farm was inherited).

 About two-thirds of sharecroppers were white, the rest black.
 Sharecroppers, the poorest of the poor, organized for better conditions.
 The racially integrated Southern Tenant Farmers Union made gains for sharecroppers in the 1930s.
 Sharecropping had diminished in the 1940s due to the Great Depression, farm mechanization, and other factors.